Angione-Lab/Synechococcus7002-metabolic-modelling/README.md

 The model.xml model file for the Synechococcus PCC 7002 was previously published in https://www.sciencedirect.com/science/article/abs/pii/S0960852416302747 and converted into .mat format for modelling - this is saved as SynechococcusPCC7002.mat

+The folder transcriptomic_data contains all RNA sequencing data used in the flux balance analysis:
+ - Datasets